dennis-tra/nebula/README.md

 - `nebula crawl` - `filecoin` - `6668`
 - `nebula monitor` - `filecoin` - `6669`

-Furthermore, `nebula` has a hidden flag called `--pprof-port` if this flag is set it also serves `pprof` at `localhost:given-port` for debugging.
+Furthermore, `nebula` has a flag called `--pprof-port`.
+If this flag is set it also serves `pprof` at `localhost:pprof-port` for debugging.

 ## Analysis

 There is a top-level `analysis` folder that contains various scripts to help understand the gathered data.
 More information can be found in the respective subfolders README file.
 The following evaluations can be found there